RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 anObject.setObjectName = "Object";
 ```
 ### this
-- The "this" keyword is used within an instance method or constructor to refer to the current object.
+- The `this` keyword is used within an instance method or constructor to refer to the current object.
--
 ### toString()
+- Overriding `toString()`
+- It's common practice to override the `toString()` method in your classes to return a more informative, class-specific string representation of an object.
+When overriding `toString()`, you should return a string that concisely summarizes the object's state.
 ### abstraction
 - Hiding complex implementation details and showing only the necessary features.
 ### class methods